 Caching your site can improve performance.
 There are several ways to cache your data using MediaWiki.
 View the following articles for further information:

 See the following guide for instructions on how to enable file uploads:

 View the following guide for instructions on how to backup your data:

 Also view the DreamHost guide for further instructions:

 Passwords and HTTPS

 The One-Click Install uses a form on an HTTP web page to take your password.
 This means that your password will go over the network in clear text.
 To use HTTPS, you must enable Secure Hosting.
-Once an SSL certificate is added to your domain, you can force HTTPS in any request by adding code to an .htaccess file.
-View the following article for further details depending on if your site is running on an Apache or Nginx server:
+Once an SSL certificate is added to your domain, you can force HTTPS in any request by adding code to a configuration file.
+View the following articles for further details depending on if your site is running on an Apache or Nginx server:

 LocalSettings.php has your database login information in it, including the database username and password.
 After you move the LocalSettings.php file to your root directory, have a look at its permissions.